 Directing others involves delegation.
-It’s just that abdication and delegation can look pretty similar at the beginning.
+Quite a few small business owners struggle with learning how to delegate.
+Delegating and abdicating can look pretty similar at the beginning.

 Something had to give.

 One day Bob made a big mistake.
 He forgot to place an order for a critical inventory item.
 It just slipped through the cracks in all the commotion of a typical hectic week.
 He had multiple unhappy customers due to the lack of stock.

 But Mark came in with a solution.
 Buy the items from a local competitor to deliver to their long time customers, he suggested.
 It wasn’t a profitable solution but it at least kept the customers happy.

 This got Bob thinking, “Mark is a ‘get it done’ kind of guy.
 He really understands what matters here.
 A happy customer is more important than the profit on one transaction.
 Mark is the kind of guy I can trust to make the right decisions.”